-Our newsletter is published every two months giving reports of Society and Hythe events, articles of topical and historical interest, reviews of planning matters and programmes of forthcoming events.
+Our newsletter is published quarterly, giving reports of Society and Hythe events, articles of topical and historical interest, reviews of planning matters and programmes of forthcoming events.

 The newsletter is delivered to all members who live within the delivery area by hand, courtesy of a stalwart band of volunteers.
 Those members who live outside the delivery area can elect to receive their newsletter by email or, if they prefer, by post, in which case their annual subscription is increased to cover costs of postage and packing.